chesnokoff/josseph/README.md

   - `0`: all repositories processed without top-level failures
   - `1`: one or more repositories failed during analysis
   - `2`: invalid user input/configuration (for example, unknown tool)
-- Cached results are reused only when both `<tool>.parquet` and `<tool>.json` are present.
+- Cached results are reused only when both `<tool>.parquet` and `<tool>.json` are present;
+  for revision-bound extractors with a pinned commit, the `commit_hash` recorded in `<tool>.json` must also match the requested commit.
 - `observation-bound` extractors are still cacheable by file presence; use `--force` to recollect them.

 ## Third-Party Licenses

-JOSSeph vendors the following tools.
+JOSSeph relies on the following third-party tools (CK and CM are vendored;
+Sonar Scanner is downloaded at image build time; SonarQube runs as a Docker service).
 All licenses are compatible with the project's MIT license.

 | Tool | Version | License | Source |
 |------|---------|---------|--------|